bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/git.md

 Revisions can also be identified with :/text
 ============================================

-So, this will show the first commit that has “cool” in their message body
+So, this will show the first commit that has "cool” in their message body
 =========================================================================

 git show :/cool